genie-ai/genie-router-plugin-google-assistant/README.md

 The unhandled promise rejection can be ignored.
 Open the URL in your browser, login and authorize the app to use your account.
 Copy the code displayed, and paste it in the console and press enter.
 The process should continue and output: _Assistant initialized._ Next time you run the script it should not show the URL again, but immediately echo the Assistant initialized output.

+# Future improvements

+- Simplify generating an accessToken for the Google account by doing an OAuth flow from the webbrowser.